-If you don't know where to start on your minimizing journey, I highly recommend this book on minimizing.
-It isn't the Marie Kondo method of sparking joy.
+If you don’t know where to start on your minimizing journey, I highly recommend this book on minimizing (don’t worry, it isn’t the Marie Kondo method of sparking joy).
 My favorite book helped me to minimize and eliminate so much unnecessary items out of our house.
 Pick it up for your motivation and then pass it along to a friend after you are done (or keep it because each year you probably will want minimize more and more out of your house).

 Living with less makes living on one income easier on your budget.

 Related Reading: Our Journey to Own Less Stuff After 6 Weeks Without Our Things

 The most critical factor for being successful when living on one income is to budget.
 And I don’t mean create a budget and never look at it.
 I mean make a budget that works for you and stick to it.

 When living on one income, allocating and spending every dollar is of utmost importance.

 Wasteful spending is painful because you can’t reach your money goals because a dollar here and there adds up fast.

 Budgeting is crucial for success when living on one income.